tannerhelland/PhotoDemon/README.txt

 [1] How to support PhotoDemon:
 =====================================================================================

-PhotoDemon is written and maintained by a single individual (with a family to support!).
+PhotoDemon is written and maintained by a single individual with a family to support.
-It is provided free-of-charge under an extremely permissive open-source license, and no fees or money will ever be charged for its use.
+The program is provided free-of-charge under an extremely permissive open-source license, and no fees or money will ever be charged for its use.

 That said, donations go a long way toward supporting the development of this powerful image editing tool.
-If you would like to donate and support PhotoDemon's development, please visit: http://www.tannerhelland.com/donate/
+If you would like to donate and support development, please visit:

+http://www.tannerhelland.com/donate/

 While I can't make any promises, I have been known to give extra attention to feature